ClearlyDazed/samsungTVlegacy/README.rst

-Forked from Ape/samsungctl github for use with legacy F series TV
+Forked from Ape/samsungctl github for use with legacy series TV.
+In my case a F series (2013) Samsung TV

 Added extra time for time_interval to process string of key codes